 Owner loses $500,000 in lengthy council dispute

-A SUNSHINE Coast wreckers owner being forced to vacate his business says the council deadlocked his gates weeks prior to the lease ending.
+A SUNSHINE Coast wreckers owner forced to vacate his business by this Friday says the council deadlocked his gates weeks prior to the lease ending.

 Ivan Harrison has leased land from Sunshine Coast Council to run Eumundi Noosa Auto Wreckers for the past 30 years.

-The 77-year-old t said he and six workers would be out of a job after the council decided not to offer Mr Harrison another lease, which was due to expire in September.
+The 77-year-old told the Daily last month he and six workers would be out of a job after the council decided not to offer Mr Harrison another lease, which was due to expire in September.

 He said the council had granted the business more time to vacate the property at different times since the initial expiry, with the most recent extension to end this Friday.